HamiduI-Islam/House-Price-Prediction-A-Regression-Pipeline/README.md

 ---
 ## 📈 Expected Output

-By running the complete notebook, the reviewer should expect the following automated outputs[cite: 2]:
+By running the complete notebook, the reviewer should expect the following automated outputs:
 1. **Exploratory Visualizations:** A distribution plot of house prices, a scatter plot showing the correlation between area and price, and a boxplot detailing the impact of air conditioning.
 2. **Model Metrics:** A final comparison table displaying MAE, RMSE, and R² scores for our Baseline, Linear Regression, and Random Forest models.
 3. **Diagnostic Plots:** A side-by-side bar chart comparing model performance, an Actual vs. Predicted scatter plot, and a diagnostic residual plot for the best-performing model (Linear Regression) showing signs of heteroscedasticity.